brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ### Vector Embedding Connection
 This is the same procedure used in the first github [https://github.com/brittonlaroche/Confluent-Kafka-Vector-Encoding](https://github.com/brittonlaroche/Confluent-Kafka-Vector-Encoding)
+If you completed the first step then you should already have this connection.
+Its listed here for the sake of completeness.
 ```
 confluent flink connection create openai-vector-connection \
 --cloud aws \